Samsung Galaxy Tab S10 Ultra – big, bold, powerful, more than a tablet (review)

 It can decode Dolby Atmos (up to 8 channels) to 2.0 or surround sound (ditto).
 The Equaliser offers +/-3dB from 50Hz to 20kHz.
 Presets include Balanced, Smooth, Clear, Bass Boost, Dynamic, and Treble Boost.
 Note that EQ can only recess the sound signature to give an apparent boost elsewhere.

-A Boost Dialogue switch focuses on 1-4kHz and an age-relevant Adapt Sound setting for under 30, 30-60, and over 60.
+A Boost Dialogue switch focuses on 1-4kHz and it has an age-relevant Adapt Sound setting for under 30, 30-60, and over 60.
 You can also create a personalised sound profile.

 Samsung has all Android hearing enhancements, including live captioning, hearing aid support, and many more accessibility options.